flerouwu/Bismuth/.github/ISSUE_TEMPLATE/bug_report.md

 <!-- Thank you for filling this out!
 Once you are certain that you have completed this template completely, tick the box below. -->

-- [ ] I have completed this template to the best of my ability, providing all information needed to repoduce and fix this issue.
+- [ ] I have completed this template to the best of my ability, providing all information needed to reproduce and fix this issue.